Gigaspaces/xap-docs/site-hugo/content/sbp/wan-gateway-master-slave-replication.markdown

 ![groups_selection_dialog.jpg](/attachment_files/sbp/groups_selection_dialog.jpg)

-As a result, you should see the service grid components for each site displayed under the "Hosts" tree as follows:
+As a result, you should see the service grid components for each site displayed under the **Hosts** tree as follows:

 [<img src="/attachment_files/sbp/masterslave_hosts_view.png" width="140" height="100">](/attachment_files/sbp/masterslave_hosts_view.png)

-Once The deployAll.bat/sh script finishes running, you should be able to see all three sites deployed as follows:
+After The `deployAll.bat/sh` script finishes running, you should be able to see all three sites deployed as follows:

 [<img src="/attachment_files/sbp/pu_deployments.jpg" width="140" height="100">](/attachment_files/sbp/pu_deployments.jpg)

-If you are using the GS-WEBUI, you can also view the site topology through the "Data Grids > Gateways" view as the following:
+If you are using the Web Management Console, you can also view the site topology using the **Data Grids**&gt;**Gateways** view as follows:

 [<img src="/attachment_files/sbp/webui_gw_topology.png" width="140" height="100">](/attachment_files/sbp/webui_gw_topology.png)

 # Testing Master-Slave Replication

-You can test the setup by using the [benchmark utility]({{%latestadmurl%}}/benchmark-browser.html) comes with the GS-UI.
-Select the US Benchmark icons and click Start to begin writing objects to the space:
+You can test the setup using the [benchmark utility](https://docs.gigaspaces.com/latest/admin/benchmark-browser.html) that comes with the GigaSpaces Management Center.
+Select the US Benchmark icons and click **Start** to begin writing objects to the Space:

 [<img src="/attachment_files/sbp/masterslave_space_write.png" width="140" height="100">](/attachment_files/sbp/masterslave_space_write.png)

-Click the Spaces icon on the Space Browser Tab to get a global view of all spaces.
-As objects are being written, you should see replication occurring across both HK and GB sites until there are 5000 objects in each space:
+Click the **Spaces** icon on the Space Browser tab to get a global view of all Spaces.
+As objects are written, you should see replication occurring across both the HK and GB sites until there are 5000 objects in each Space:

 [<img src="/attachment_files/sbp/masterslave_space_count.png" width="140" height="100">](/attachment_files/sbp/masterslave_space_count.png)